 - Your payment history: The most important factor in determining your credit score since it is a good indicator of whether or not you will pay your bills in full and on time with new credit.
 Your most recent payment history factors more heavily, so past late payments can be remedied.

-So the best way to maintain a good credit rating: pay all your bills on time, all the time.
-That said, it’s a smart idea to set up automatic payments (through online banking) or a reminder system so you're never late in making a payment.
-And you may want to set up overdraft protection on your checking account.
+Simply the best way to maintain a good credit rating: pay all your bills on time, all the time.
+That said, it’s a smart idea to set up automatic payments online or use a reminder system so you're never late in making a payment.

-Also, try not to max out any of your credit cards.
+Maintain control and don’t max out any of your credit cards.
 Keeping your credit use to less than 25% of your credit limits (10% is better) will help you get the best possible credit scores.
-And paying your bill in full each month is the best way to keep your finances in shape and build your credit at the same time.
+And paying your credit card balances each month is the best way to keep your finances in shape and build your credit at the same time.

 Want to see your current credit report and know where you stand financially?
 The three major credit-reporting agencies — Equifax, TransUnion and Experian — are required, by law, to provide a free copy, upon request, every year.
-To get yours, simply visit www.annualcreditreport.com (the only authorized source for consumers to access their credit report) or call 877-322-8228.
+To get yours, simply visit annualcreditreport.com (the only authorized source for consumers to access their free annual credit report).